 You can then access and share all the Whiteboards you are involved in by downloading the Whiteboard app from the Microsoft Store.
 From this app, you can also create new Whiteboards and share them directly into your Teams Channels.

 Broadcasting a Teams Meeting using OBS to Social Platforms

 It has become a talking point, How to get your Microsoft Teams meetings and Live events broadcasted to your social media platforms?

-Although there are a number of ways to achieve this, in this Teams Tip, we show you how to do it using OBS Studio which offers numerous ways to integrate with Microsoft Teams.
+Although there are a number of ways to achieve this.
+In this Teams Tip, we show you on how to do it using OBS Studio which offers numerous ways to integrate with Microsoft Teams.